 England vs Pakistan prediction and cricket betting tips

-Free cricket tips, best bets and analysis for England vs Pakistan in Wednesday's first T20 international at Headingley
+Free cricket tips, best bets and analysis for England vs Pakistan in Saturday's second T20 international at Edgbaston

 Where to watch England vs Pakistan